 - Adaptation: The entrant has taken inspiration from another source, such as a painting, illustration or photograph.
 An Artist Statement, which provides appropriate credit and source, is required.

 - Non-original with Instructions: This includes class projects, kits, charted designs, and pieces with stitch guides or instructions, including embellishment classes.
 Entrant must provide source of instruction.
 An Artist Statement is not required, but is recommended especially if any change has been made by the entrant.

 - Non-original without Instructions: This includes painted canvases or pieces without a stitch guide or instructions.
 An Artist Statement is required and should include a description of choices made by the entrant.

 - Mixed Media: The entrant has combined embroidery with another art form thereby stretching the boundaries of both.
 An Artist Statement is required.

-- Japanese Embroidery: An entrant should adhere to the 46 techniques of Japanese Embroidery and stitch on ground fabric of obi or kimono silk with Japanese Flat Silk and/or Japanese gold/silver or colorful metallic threads.
+- Japanese Embroidery: An entrant has adhered to the 46 techniques of Japanese Embroidery and stitch on ground fabric of obi or kimono silk with Japanese Flat Silk and/or Japanese gold/silver or colorful metallic threads.
 Works may be original or class pieces.
 Entrant must provide source of design.
 An Artist Statement is not required, but is recommended.